 Another bonus: This beach is less crowded than its neighboring South Beach.
 North Beach features the soft, tan sand and rolling dunes made famous in this region and boasts interesting shells to please beachcombers.
 Families with boat-loving kids enjoy the ample ship-watching opportunities.
 Don't miss the sunset; it's captivating.

 When you're sick of the sand, walk to the nearby Tybee Island Light Station and Museum, home of Georgia's tallest and oldest lighthouse.
 Or book an airboat ride, rent a Jet Ski, head out in a kayak, or reel in a big one on a deep sea fishing adventure.

 10. Nanny Goat Beach, Sapelo Island

 A short ferry ride will take you to the lovely and isolated Nanny Goat Beach.
-Situated on the southeastern tip of Sapelo Island, this glamorous strand is covered by two miles of sugar white sand, lined by maritime forest, and backed by rolling dunes famous throughout the state.
+Situated on the southeastern tip of Sapelo Island, this glamorous beach is covered by two miles of sugar white sand, lined by maritime forest, and backed by rolling dunes famous throughout the state.

 Shell seekers can fill buckets with the multitude of sand dollars that wash up on this shore, while birders will gasp with pleasure at the active avian scene.
 Coastal gems such as blue herons, egrets, bald eagles, and ospreys call this place home.
+Pack binoculars.

 Visitors to the island must pre-register their trip.
 They can either book a public tour through the state or Sapelo Island National Estuarine Research Reserve, a private trip with a resident of the Hog Hammock community, a room at the Reynolds Mansion, or a spot at the Carbetta Campground.